-The aim was to introduce a process which was fair, effective, strong, robust, transparent, and efficient.
+The intention was to introduce a process which was fair, effective, strong, robust, transparent, and efficient.

-We believe that such a system has been created and introduced.
-Since a successful launch for 2008/09 recruitment, feedback received by the recruitment office from all stakeholders - candidates, clinicians, deaneries/LETBs and Health Education England - has been overwhelmingly positive throughout the life time of the process.
+We believe that such a system has been created and introduced with very positive feedback received each year by the from all stakeholders - candidates, clinicians and the four nations.

 The JRCPTB intend to continue working to deliver a high quality and robust recruitment process in future years, providing an excellent service to all stakeholders and helping to improve patient care by ensuring the standards required of new trainees.